kalle-app/kalle/README.md

 SMTP_HOST="Insert the HOSTNAME of the SMTP server" MODE="DEVELOPMENT"
-HOME_URL="URL where kalle is deployed from: http://localhost:3000" GOOGLE_CLIENT_ID="For oAuth to use google calendars" GOOGLE_CLIENT_SECRET="For oAuth to use google calendars" MICROSOFT_CLIENT_SECRET="For oAuth to use outlook calendars" MICROSOFT_CLIENT_ID="For oAuth to use outlook calendars"
+HOME_URL="URL where kalle is deployed from: http://localhost:3000" GOOGLE_CLIENT_ID="OAuth token to use Google calendars" GOOGLE_CLIENT_SECRET="OAuth token to use Google calendars" MICROSOFT_CLIENT_SECRET="OAuth token to use Outlook calendars" MICROSOFT_CLIENT_ID="OAuth token to use Outlook calendars"
 ```

 When mode !== development mails will be sent!